 Get Involved FAQs

-- What is ArtWeek?
+What is ArtWeek?

-- Who hosts events?
+Who hosts events?

-- What qualifies as an ArtWeek event?
+What qualifies as an ArtWeek event?

 ArtWeek events should be unique, memorable and inspired experiences as long as they are a taste of the arts, culture, and/or creativity unlike others that you can traditionally experience throughout the rest of the year.
-For example, you can easily transform an event or performance that would normally be available to the general public (ex: a show, performance, and/or exhibit) into an ArtWeek event simply by:
+Plenty of events are outside-the-box, but you can also easily transform an existing event or performance that would normally be available to the general public (ex: a show, performance, and/or exhibit) by adding a simple “ArtWeek twist” like: